 I usually use about 8 ounces of mozzarella cheese for a 12 inch pizza.
 Of course, the toppings are up to you.
 Here are some possibilities:

 Denali Pizza We like this pizza so much, it's picture is at the top of this page!
 We had this at the Denali lodge at Denali National Park and Preserve.
 We were tired after a long day and weren't hungry.
 All we wanted was a beer and a bed.
 Until we saw this pizza being served to another guest.
 And then we had to have one.
 Now we make it at home, and it's a favorite!
 Smoked salmon, marscapone, thinly sliced red onion and capers.
 Mike's usually not a caper fan, but even he agrees they help balance this pizza.
 Bake as described above.

 Shrimp and Asparagus Pizza This started as a way to get rid of some leftovers, and has become our current favorite.
 It works MUCH better with fresh asparagus than the canned variety.
 Top the pizza with about 1/2 a pound of cleaned and cooked shrimp and a similar amount of steamed asparagus.
 Top with mozzarella cheese.
 Enjoy!

 Basil pesto pizza Top the pizza with about 3 ounces of basil pesto, and then the cheese.
-I use bottled pesto from the grocery store - it tastes great and you can keep it in your pantry waiting for your next pizza emergency.
+We use bottled pesto from the grocery store - it tastes great and you can keep it in your pantry waiting for your next pizza emergency.

 Spinach, bacon, and red onion pizza.
 Top the pizza with about 4 ounces of chopped fresh spinach, 4 slices of cooked bacon, and a number of rounds of red onion.
 Top with cheese and bake.
 Some people prefer to pre-cook the spinach and drain it.